-This program is available to nontraditional students who have graduated from high school at least one year prior to enrollment.
+This program is available to nontraditional students who have graduated from high school two or more years prior to enrollment.
 For those students who earned their GED certificate, program application must be at least two years from the date their class would have graduated from high school.